On Realistic Target Coverage by Autonomous Drones: Extensions and Open Problems

 \subsection{Target Quality of View Requirements}

 Several metrics of quality of coverage can be considered when evaluating a coverage algorithm.
-In addition, different quality constraints might be required for each type of targets.
-Quality requirements include: view angle, target-camera distance, tracking performance, and meeting hardware limitations (i.e., pan, tilt, and zoom limitations) \cite{krahnstoever2008collaborative}.
-Moreover, small portions of the targets might be relevant for coverage while the whole target body blocks other targets behind it from view.
-Those requirements vary from an application to the other, and even from one target to the other.
+On top of that, different quality constraints might be required for each type of targets.
+Quality requirements include: angle of view, target-camera distance, tracking performance, and accounting for device constraints (i.e., pan, tilt, and zoom limitations) \cite{krahnstoever2008collaborative}.
+Those requirements vary from one application to the other, and even from one target to the other.

-\textit{\ProblemNameAcro} captures most of those quality requirements by having a flexible representation of camera placement field, which encodes range, viewing-angle and occlusion constraints.
-In addition, the target can basically have two effective widths: a total width used to evaluate occlusion constraints for other targets and a \textit{feature width} used to evaluate the occlusion constraints of the target itself.
+\textit{\ProblemNameAcro} captures most of those quality requirements by having a flexible representation of the camera placement field, which encodes range, viewing-angle and occlusion constraints.
+In addition, the target can basically have two effective widths: a total width used to evaluate occlusion constraints for other targets and a \textit{feature width} used to ensure the target itself is adequately covered.
 Tracking performance, however, remains a challenge which we further discuss in the next section.